Home Tax Insights Mandatory Electronic T2 Filing

 Get Your Corporation's T2 Filed Correctly

-Swift Accounting's corporate tax team handles T2 preparation, filing, and CRA correspondence for corporations of all sizes across Calgary and Alberta.
-Contact us for a free consultation and we'll review your corporation's compliance status and get you on the right track.
+Swift Accounting's corporate tax team handles T2 preparation, electronic filing, and CRA correspondence for incorporated businesses of all sizes across Calgary and Alberta.
+If your corporation is behind on prior years or you're unsure whether your returns include all required schedules, book a free consultation and we'll review your compliance status.

 👤